World Without Nazism: Members

-After the creation of WWN in 2010, some member organizations in different countries have renamed themselves to show they are subsidiaries of WWN: e.g. America Without Nazism, Natsivaba Eesti (Estonia without Nazism) and Rossija Bez Natsisma (RBN).
+After the creation of WWN in 2010, some member organizations in different countries have renamed themselves to show they are subsidiaries of WWN: e.g. America Without Nazism, Estonia without Nazism (Natsivaba Eesti) and Russia without Nazism (Россия без нацизма).

 Organisation

 The founder and chairman of World Without Nazism is Boris Spiegel, a member of the Russian Federation Council, who is described by an opinion piece in Haaretz as a Kremlin-connected oligarch.
 The MBN presidium consists of 15 persons from different countries.
 In addition to the presidium, MBN has another wider ruling body, MBN Sovet (Council), which consists of 39 members (including 15 members of the Presidium).
 Additional five members, among them MEP Tatjana Ždanoka, are included in the MBN Sovet according to "a separate list".

-In 2014 statement regarding the war in Ukraine the organization had said that:
+In a 2014 statement regarding the War in Donbas, the organization said that: